How to Learn Node.js

 Live Online Node.js Training

 People who don’t live near a training facility or who want to learn Node.js from the comfort of their personal workstations may be interested in enrolling in a live online Node.js course.
-These classes maintain all of the advantages of in-person instruction without requiring students to leave their homes.
-It’s still possible to interact directly with a live instructor and receive assistance and feedback on their work.
+These classes maintain all the advantages of in-person instruction without requiring students to leave their homes.
+It’s still possible to interact directly with a live instructor and receive feedback and assistance on their work.
 Like in-person courses, these courses tend to be more focused on general JavaScript training than Node.js in particular.
-In addition, students will have to supply their technology.
+In addition, students will need to provide their own technology.

 Noble Desktop offers all of its Node.js courses through live online instruction.
-These classes are taught by Noble’s expert instructors and come with all of the benefits of an in-person class taken at Noble’s Manhattan campus (save for access to the physical computer lab).
+These classes are taught by Noble’s expert instructors and come with all the benefits of an in-person class taken at Noble’s Manhattan campus (except for access to the physical computer lab).
 Students will benefit from small class sizes and the ability to interface directly with their instructor.
-It’s even possible for them to permit their instructors to interact directly with their devices and code editors.
+It’s even possible for them to allow their instructors to interact directly with their devices and code editors.
 Plus, students can retake the course anytime within a year.
-Students may also wish to explore the options offered through other online service providers, such as Udemy or Coursera.
+Students may also wish to explore the options offered through other online service providers such as Udemy or Coursera.

 Free Online Courses & Tutorials

 Anyone interested in learning the basic features of Node.js without enrolling in an immersive JavaScript course will want to consider their options for free online classes.
-These classes aren’t a substitute for professional skills training, but they are an ideal place for learning the basics of the library in preparation for more advanced skills training.
+These classes aren’t a substitute for professional skills training, but they are an ideal place to learn the basics of the library in preparation for more advanced skills training.

-Interested users can also explore their options for free training seminars through training providers such as Udemy or CodeAcademy.
-These classes will vary in content and delivery style, but they will still provide an overview of the basic features of the Node.js library.
-Some may also wish to explore the resources on the office Node.js webpage for free and open-source resources that they can utilize to help them learn how to use the library.
+Interested users can also explore their options for free training seminars through providers such as Udemy or Codecademy.
+These classes will vary in content and delivery style, but they still provide an overview of the basic features of the Node.js library.
+Some may also wish to explore the resources on the official Node.js webpage for free and open-source tools to help them learn how to use the library.

 Read about more free Node.js videos and online tutorials.